 Yes, Justin Ellery has been licensed with the MCSS for over 29 years.

 - Are there any restrictions on who can adopt through the agency?

 We facilitate domestic adoptions and relative adoptions in the province of Ontario.

 - Is there a waiting list to register with the agency and how long is it?

 We are now accepting registrations with our agency.
-As this is a new service we are offering, we do not have a waiting list.
 We can arrange a meeting that will be convenient for all parties involved.